Children’s hospital one-to-one mentoring programmes

-Working with Alder Hey Children’s Hospital and Great Ormond Street Hospital, with plans to work with more hospitals in the future, our one-to-one mentoring programmes, support young people on their journey to recovery during or following their time spent in hospital for a range of conditions.
+Following our pilot programmes with Alder Hey Children’s Hospital and Great Ormond Street Hospital, Dame Kelly Holmes Trust has plans to partner with more hospitals following successful Sport England funding, our one-to-one mentoring programmes support young people on their journey to recovery during or following their time spent in hospital for a range of health conditions.

 All Dame Kelly Holmes Trust programmes are designed to use personal, social and emotional development practices to increase the participants’ confidence, self-esteem and resilience.
 Athlete mentors, who are trained by the Trust to use their unique skills and experience form the world of elite sport to act as mentors and role models for young people, promote the intrinsic link between physical and mental wellbeing as a core element of these one-to-one sessions.

-Delivered online to be accessible from hospital and during recovery, the sessions focus on encouraging and motivating young people to become more active during their hospital stay, and once they return home.
-Young people are encouraged to chose an athlete mentor they feel they best relate to and will take part in a minimum of three one-to-one mentoring sessions.
+Delivered online to be easily accessible either within hospital or at home during recovery and whilst managing chronic conditions.
+The sessions focus on encouraging and motivating young people to become more active during their hospital stay, and once they return home.
+Young people are encouraged to choose an athlete mentor they feel they best relate to and will take part in a minimum of three one-to-one mentoring sessions.
 Our athlete mentors offer encouragement, support and importantly, someone to talk to who is not part of their healthcare plan - considered extremely valuable by many of the young people.

-Young people can also access a wide range of online tools and resources designed to support their wellbeing, including bespoke video fitness sessions aimed at the needs of young people recovering in hospital and available at different intensity levels.
+Young people can also access a wide range of online tools and resources designed to support their wellbeing, including bespoke video fitness sessions aimed at the needs of young people and available for different intensity levels.

 This is supported by information shared by the hospitals offering the programme.
 According to Victoria Gray from the clinical psychology team at Alder Hey, 1500 referrals are received each year by the clinical health psychology team and patients at Alder Hey are 3 to 5 times more likely to experience mental health difficulties than their peers.

 Research shows that 1 in 3 young people doesn’t feel confident about exercising when in hospital, we are also aware that a diagnosis of any kind has a negative impact on a young person’s confidence, and physical and mental wellbeing.
-We know that 80% of young people use apps regularly, and 100% would use an app to help them to be more active.
 Our programme, delivered by Trust athlete mentors, is designed to break down these barriers.

 Harry, who took part in the programme following a hip injury shared: